Critic's Notebook

 Related

-The following morning, Khaled hosted his Golf Tournament at Miami Beach Golf Club for the We The Best Foundation.
+The following morning, Khaled hosted his golf tournament at the Miami Beach Golf Club for the We The Best Foundation.
 Fat Joe, Ferg, Chase B, and others were there playing golf, hanging out, and partying.
 The entire course was covered by free drinks from D’Ussé, food from Raising Cane’s, and so many pop-up tents from brands ranging from LIV to Jordan.
 It was crazy seeing so many massive names running around in one space.
-Watching people like Ben Da Don live-streaming the whole thing, surrounded by money and celebrities, felt hypnotic.
+Watching people like Ben Da Don livestream the whole thing, surrounded by money and celebrities, felt hypnotic.
 It was intense.

 Related

 By Friday, it was time to take it easy at Nylon House, but that was probably the most stressful party of the week.
 Upon arrival, around 9 p.m., the night was already chaotic.
-Twelve fire marshals were stationed near the entrance with zero organization, and after an hour-plus wait, we finally walked in just as Ellie Goulding was finishing her set.
-A multitude of celebrities were in attendance, including Travis Scott and Ice Spice, who were making appearances everywhere that week.
-While it was cool to hear Goulding live, the overall experience was just okay.
+Twelve fire marshals were stationed near the entrance with zero organization, and after an hour-plus wait, we finally walked in just as Ellie Goulding was wrapping her set.
+A multitude of celebrities were in attendance, including Travis Scott and Ice Spice, who were ubiquitous all week long.
+While it was cool to hear Goulding live, the overall experience was just…okay.
 Still, the hype around Nylon never dies, and respect to them for keeping that energy alive.

 Related

 That night, we ended up at Delilah for Channel Tres at the Chase Sapphire Lounge.
 Caviar, martinis, velvet vibes — easily the bougiest moment of the entire weekend.
-Afterwards, Paper Magazine threw a party where Jonas Blue was DJing.
-Later that day, Factory Town was struck by the Circoloco party.
-Backstage was madness.
-Ice Spice.
+Afterward, Paper magazine threw a party where Jonas Blue was DJing.
+Later on, Factory Town was struck by the Circoloco party.
+Backstage was madness: Ice Spice.
 Travis Scott.
 Rampa.
 Sunisa Lee.
 Nick from Love Island.
 DJs everywhere.
 The venue was packed before midnight, and people stayed till morning.
 Everyone we spoke to said Factory Town was the place to be that weekend if you wanted to see celebrities, stay up late, and party.

 On Sunday, it was time to finally slow down and head to the Kaseya Center to see Mora.
-The Puerto Rican superstar performed hits like “La Inocente,” “Túyo,” and his verse from “Una Vez”, along with some deep cuts and tracks from Lo Mismo de Siempre.
-It was pretty incredible to see that people still had the energy to want to go out on a Sunday night and bring in a crowd that wanted some sazon in their art week.
+The Puerto Rican superstar performed “La Inocente,” “Túyo,” among other hits, not to mention his verse from “Una Vez,” along with deep cuts and tracks from Lo Mismo de Siempre.
+One can only marvel at the stamina of Basel Miami’s party set, ready and eager to carry the Art Week sazón all the way through Sunday night.

-Factory Town (night three) was the final stop.
-With blurred vision and drained energy, the crowd still rallied as Chasewest and Kinahau took over the Revival stage in the Chain Room.
-By the time the sun rose and 7 a.m. hit, it felt like a victory just to have actually seen some art during the week.
+Final stop: Factory Town (night three).
+Despite blurred vision and sagging vim, the crowd rallied as Chasewest and Kinahau took over the Revival stage in the Chain Room.
+By the time the sun rose, it felt like a victory to have seen some actual art during Art Week.

 GET MORE COVERAGE LIKE THIS